 137 Fifth Ave., 212-924-5042

-The 132-year-old suit-maker is renowned for its attention to detail—only the Cifonellis cut fabric—and blending of Italian and French traditions.
+The 134-year-old suit-maker is renowned for its unique shoulder, attention to detail—only the Cifonellis cut fabric—and blending of Italian and French traditions.
 (From $6,500.)

 33 rue Marbeuf, 33-1-4359-3913

 A winner of the Golden Needle (tailoring's Oscar), Campagna hand-stitches 99 percent of each suit—a jacket typically takes 60 hours of work.
 His son, Andrea Campagna, travels to work directly with clients in both Milan and the U.S. (From $6,500 in Milan; from $7,900 in the U.S.)

 24 Via Palestro, 39-0277-8811